DharmaFactory/Singularity/Journals/Launch.md

 Consider [this](https://rationalwiki.org/wiki/Fractal_wrongness) the best way to sandbox, and lets understand that an ai can generate a movie from this and shift to creating a movie about this before the author can
 However, showing time stamp and authorship at this point in time, I lay claim to properties generated here on from this.

+And this is where the paranoia comes from.
+An echo to claim and conquer.
+To what end?